Chimera: Harnessing Multi-Agent LLMs for Automatic Insider Threat Simulation: Evaluation Results

 We further investigate how different foundation models affect the effectiveness of \chimera.
 Concretely, we employ three models, including Gemini, GPT, and DeepSeek, to simulate a technology company and collect logs.
 Then, we quantify the quality of collected logs.

-Table~\ref{tab:foundation_models} summarizes the statistical information of the dataset collected from different foundation models.
-Despite receiving the same prompt inputs, the simulation behaviors varied across foundation models.
-Notably, DeepSeek-operated agents frequently extend work activities late into the night, sometimes until midnight, for tasks such as iterative document refinement.
-This divergence appears to result from non-terminating logical loops, as agents attempt to converge on content without bifocal agreement, despite prompt-provided constraints.
-Such behavior is not observed in simulations with OpenAI or Gemini.
+Table~\ref{tab:foundation_models} summarizes the statistical characteristics of datasets generated using different foundation models.
+Although all simulations use identical prompts, agent behaviors vary noticeably across models.
+In particular, agents powered by DeepSeek frequently extend work activities late into the night, sometimes until midnight, during tasks such as iterative document refinement.
+This behavior appears to stem from non-terminating reasoning loops, in which agents repeatedly attempt to refine content without reaching convergence, despite explicit constraints specified in the prompts.
+Such behavior is not observed in simulations conducted with GPT or Gemini.

-Figure~\ref{fig:activity-comparison-models} illustrates the distribution of activities over different foundation models.
-OpenAI's foundation model facilitates the most diverse and communicative log outputs, producing higher volumes of events and richer insider interactions compared to Gemini and DeepSeek.
+Figure~\ref{fig:activity-comparison-models} illustrates the distribution of average daily activities over different foundation models.
+We observe that GPT facilitates the most diverse and communicative log outputs, producing higher volumes of events and richer insider interactions compared to Gemini and DeepSeek.
 In terms of task execution, \chimera performs well on atomized, agent-specific tasks, such as searching for API references or emailing colleagues, achieving nearly a 100\% success rate.
 Among the three, Gemini exhibits the highest failure rate on initial attempts, with 22.5\% of atomized tasks unresolved on the first try.
 Error analysis reveals that approximately 85\% of failures are due to incorrect tool usage (e.g., misformatted parameters or hallucinated function calls like browser\_tool or search\_google).
 Additional operational issues included API rate limits and occasional foundation model timeout errors.

 To investigate the usability of datasets generated by \chimera with different foundation models, we use them to build machine learning based ITD models and evaluate their effectiveness.
 Results shown in Table~\ref{tab:rq3-itd} indicate that logs from all three foundation models are effective for training detection models, yielding performance consistent with our prior evaluation findings.